vkhatri/chef-repo/README.md

 ```
 Browse https://chef_server_dns and change the default admin password.
 Create admin client / user for different users if required.

-For more information read http://docs.opscode.com/config_rb_chef_server.html.
+For more information read [chef server config].

 Install Chef Client
 --------------

-Just like server, download the rpm or deb package or just follow typical method of bash install by following - http://www.getchef.com/chef/install/.
+Just like server, download the rpm or deb package or just follow typical method of bash install by following - [chef install].

 Once Chef client package is installed, need to create some files and folders to bootstrap the chef client.